How much energy does a solar panel produce?

 8 min read

-• Most solar panels installers offer on the EnergySage Marketplace in 2024 are 350 to 450 watts.
-You should expect to see panel outputs in this range in your quotes.
+• About 97% of solar panels quoted on the EnergySage Marketplace in 2025 are 400 to 460 watts—expect to see panel outputs in this range in your quotes.

 • Your panels' actual output will depend on your roof's shading, orientation, and hours of sun exposure.

-• The efficiency and number of cells in your solar panels drive its power output.
+• The efficiency and size of your solar panels drive their power output.

-• You'll need about 17 to 30 solar panels to cover your home's electricity usage.
+• You'll need between 15 and 22 solar panels to cover your home's electricity usage.

 Solar panel system size and electricity offset by state